A duality-based approach to gradient flows of linear growth functionals: The Dirichlet Problem

 This concept of solution coincides with the one given by Demengel and Temam in \cite{DemengelTeman1} for the nonparametric area integrand.
 Moreover, our existence result (Theorem \ref{ExistUnique}) agrees with \cite[Theorem 3.1]{DemengelTeman1}.
 Let us note that the characterisation of solutions in \cite{DemengelTeman1} was also obtained using convex duality, but with a different technique from the one presented in this paper.} \end{example}

-{\bf Acknowledgments.} This research was funded partially by the Austrian Science Fund (FWF), grant ESP 88.
-The first author has also been partially supported by the OeAD-WTZ project CZ 01/2021.
+{\bf Acknowledgments.} The first author has been partially supported by the Austrian Science Fund (FWF), grant 10.55776/ESP88, and the OeAD-WTZ project CZ 01/2021.
 The second author has been partially supported by the Conselleria d'Innovaci\'{o}, Universitats, Ci\`{e}ncia y Societat Digital, project AICO/2021/223.
 For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.